connamara/quickfixn/scripts/README_FOR_NEW_VERSIONS.md

 It will also leave unzipped archive dirs as artifacts.
 You can delete those if you don't need to see them.
-(This script deletes them when it starts each run.)
+(This script deletes old artifacts when it starts each run.)

 ### `Build-NuGets.ps1`